-Use same list of results as in 1a.
-Choose Download again but this time choose FASTA (sequence retrieval, configurable).
+Use same results as in 1a.
+Go to the result page (My Strategies and use the strategy panel to activate the result you want) and choose Download again but this time choose FASTA (sequence retrieval, configurable).
 Explore the tool.
 What kind of sequences can you retrieve?
 Protein?
 Genomic?
 Coding?